 TERMS AND CONDITIONS OF ENTRY

 Please read all terms and conditions carefully before submitting your entry.
 Please pay attention the Margery Allingham’s definition of a mystery and the chronology it outlines.

 Submission of an entry is taken as acceptance of all the terms and conditions of entry.

 Incomplete entry forms and short stories not submitted in accordance with these terms and conditions will not be eligible for consideration.

 Stories submitted but not paid for are also not eligible.
-The entry fee for 2020 is £12 and this should be paid via PayPal.
+The entry fee is £12 and this should be paid via PayPal.

 Proof of any of the following conditions of eligibility may be requested from entrants at any time and will be checked at the short list stage.